What Is a Hosted Contact Center? (Benefits & How It Works)

 Hosted contact centers simplify integration using APIs.
 This includes connecting your phone system to CRM platforms like Salesforce to bring up customer records automatically on incoming calls.

-With the context of past interactions and purchases, agents deliver more personalized and satisfying experiences.
+With the context of past interactions and purchases, agents can deliver more personalized and satisfying experiences.
 Integrations centralize data across systems for a single source of truth.

 Interactive voice response (IVR) provides automated self-service options to customers using voice prompts or natural language interfaces.
 This deflects common inquiries away from live agents.